HpWang-whu/HpWang-whu.github.io/_publications/2024/vistadream.md

 pub_date:       "2024"
 # pub_last:       ' <span class="badge badge-pill badge-custom badge-success">Spotlight</span>'
 abstract: >-
   VistaDream is a training-free framework to reconstruct a high-quality 3D scene from a single-view image.
+The key idea is to sample multi-view consistent high-quality images for pre-trained single-view diffusion models.

 cover:          assets/images/covers/vistadream.gif
 authors: